-The hip bone is one of the large bone which majorly consist of three parts namely ilium, ischium and the pubis.
-In total hip replacement the femoral head and acetabulum are replaced with their corresponding prosthesis components to anchor the bone with its functional motions, in order to replace the severely damaged hip region.
-In Total hip arthroplasty both the hip bones are replaced completely with the ball and socket joint prosthesis whereas in Hemiarthroplasty, the surgical process includes only the replacement of one half of the hip joint with the artificial components.
+The hip bone is one of the large bones which majorly consist of three parts namely ilium, ischium and the pubis.
+In total hip replacement the femoral head and acetabulum are replaced with their corresponding prosthesis components to anchor the bone with its functional motions, to replace the severely damaged hip region.
+In total hip arthroplasty both the hip bones are replaced completely with the ball and socket joint prosthesis whereas in Hemiarthroplasty, the surgical process includes only the replacement of one half of the hip joint with the artificial components.

 - Track 2-2 Medical and Modern Process

 - Track 3-3 Technical Approaches